mylivn-gmbh/jobs/README.md

 - Quality equipment
 - Competitive salary
-- Great Location and new office
+- Great location and new office
 - Family friendly company
-- Free fruits, snacks and drinks
+- Free snacks and drinks
 - New technologies